h-cel/hamster/README.md

 ### License
 Copyright 2019 Dominik Schumacher and Jessica Keune

+This software is published under the GPLv3 license.
+This means:
 1. Anyone can copy, modify and distribute this software.
 2. You have to include the license and copyright notice with each and every distribution.
 3. You can use this software privately.